The engine for interoperability

 Customers can also use Cloud Healthcare API to connect their medical data to powerful machine learning solutions such as AutoML and Cloud ML Engine, which simplify custom machine learning model training.
 Once a model has been trained, customers can leverage Cloud Healthcare API's DICOM and FHIR support to deploy the model into existing clinical workflows.

 Committed to compliance

-The Cloud Healthcare API integrates with Apigee, recognized by Gartner as a leader in full life cycle API management, to deliver app and service ecosystems around your data.
+Cloud Healthcare API integrates with Apigee, recognized by Gartner as a leader in full lifecycle API management, to deliver app and service ecosystems around your data.

-This product is in alpha trusted tester program.
+This product is in beta.
 For more information on our product launch stages, see here.